Learning stabilizer structure of quantum states: Iterative self-correction algorithm

-In the notation just introduced, the subscript is used to denote the state which we are constructing and the superscript is to denote the iteration number.
-In particular, observe that in the $t$th iteration we will reconstruct the state $\widetilde{\Psi}_j^{(t)}$ for all $j\leq t$ by reapproximating these $\beta$s again (this time with error $\varepsilon/t$).
+In the notation just introduced, the subscript is used to denote the state of interest from the specified iteration $j \leq t$ and the superscript $t$ is to denote the iteration number in which the re-evaluation is done.
+In particular, observe that in the $t$th iteration, we will work with the residual state $\widetilde{\Psi}_j^{(t)}$ for all $j\leq t$ by re-approximating these $\beta$s again (this time with error $\delta_t$).
+We should emphasize that these re-approximated residual states will not actually be reconstructed as part of Algorithm~\ref{alg:iterSC_main} but will be useful during the analysis.
+In line~\ref{line_algo:residual_state_prep_iterSC_main} of Algorithm~\ref{alg:iterSC_main}, we only construct the most recent residual state required $\ket{\widetilde{\psi}_t^{(t-1)}}$.
 With this notation, observe that